Yet even now, says the Lord, return to me with all your heart. (Joel 2:12a)

-Seldom has a question caught my attention as suddenly and completely as the one I overheard on a busy street in Manhattan more than thirty years ago.
-I had spent the day in Midtown and was headed back to the Port Authority to catch a bus for New Jersey.
-It was shortly after 5:00 and already dark on that midwinter day.
-Fifth Avenue was crowded with folks making their way home or to dinner, so I decided to avoid the long lines for the bus by attending Mass at St. Patrick’s, just across the street.
+Seldom has a question caught my attention as suddenly and completely as the one I overheard on a busy street in Manhattan forty years ago.
+I had spent the day in Midtown and was headed to catch a bus for New Jersey.
+It was shortly after 5:00 and already dark.
+Fifth Avenue was crowded with folks making their way home or to dinner, so I decided to avoid the long lines at the Port Authority by attending Mass at St. Patrick’s, just across the street.

-As I turned and started making my way toward the cathedral, pushing against what seemed like a million people all headed in the other direction, I became aware of one man who stopped suddenly, paused as if to reorient himself, and said to the sky as much as to anyone else, “God, where’s everybody going?”
+As I turned and started making my way toward the cathedral, pushing against what seemed like a million people all headed in the other direction, I became aware of one man who stopped suddenly, turned as if to reorient himself, and said to no one in particular, “God, where’s everybody going?”

 It’s the perfect question for today.
-We rush on with our lives, going to work, going to school, stopping at the market, stopping at traffic lights, hoping to find some hope to counterbalance the news that comes to us every day.
-And suddenly we become aware of one voice ringing clear: Where’s everybody going?
+We rush on with our lives, going to work, going to school, stopping at the market, stopping at traffic lights, seeking some hope to counterbalance the news that comes to us every day.
+And suddenly there’s one voice ringing clear: Where’s everybody going?
 Is this the best we can do with our lives?
 Isn’t there some choice we can make other than to wait this life out hoping for a better one later?

-Ash Wednesday today begins a forty-day season when the best thing we might do is to live closely with such questions – forty days because that’s how long Jesus spent in the wilderness between the time of his baptism and the beginning of his public ministry.
-And when I ask that question deeply enough to make any lasting change for the better in my life, I usually find myself back in a wilderness where I don’t have any sure idea of where I’m going or what road to take to get there.
+It’s the voice of Ash Wednesday beginning a forty-day season when the best thing we might do is pay attention to such questions – forty days because that’s how long Jesus spent in the wilderness between the time of his baptism and the beginning of his public ministry.
+And when I ask that question seriously, I’d better be prepared to find myself in a wilderness where I don’t have any sure idea where I’m going or what road to take to get there.

 I trust the wilderness to be a good thing.
-When my habitual choices and orientations no longer suffice and I don’t know what to do or where to turn next, that may be the best opportunity to hear and experience something new from God, something truly life giving.
-According to Wendell Berry, “It may be that when we no longer know which way to go we have come to our real journey.”
+When my habitual choices and orientations are no longer enough, and I don’t know what to do or where to turn, that may be the best opportunity to hear and experience something new from God, something truly life giving.
+Like Wendell Berry wrote, “It may be that when we no longer know which way to go we have come to our real journey.”

-So here it is the beginning of Lent, a season many people have come to associate with doing penance for all the bad things we’ve done, or with giving up things we like and probably overuse, like chocolate or electronic gadgetry or some other personal indulgence.
+So here it is the beginning of Lent, a season many of us have come to associate with doing penance for all the bad things we’ve done, or with giving up things we like and probably overuse, like chocolate or electronic gadgetry or some other indulgence.
 But Lent is not really about giving things up; it’s about doing things better, or doing better things.
 It’s about asking ourselves the question, “Where am I going?” and trying to come up with a better answer.
-It helps me to think of it as a season of the three Rs: not “reading, riting, and rithmetic” but repenting, returning, and renewing.
+It helps me to think of it as a season of the three Rs: not “reading, ‘riting, and ‘rithmetic” but repenting, returning, and renewing.

-Repenting is not about feeling sorry for mistakes or poor choices; it’s about turning attention again to what is truly life giving.
-I learned that a commercial airliner is on course only about two percent of the time; the other ninety-eight percent of the time it’s off course.
-But it gets to its destination because during the flight it is constantly correcting its heading, returning to the heading that marks its destination.
+Repenting is not about feeling sorry for our mistakes or poor choices; it’s about turning our attention again to what is truly life giving.
+I learned a commercial airliner is on course only about two percent of the time; the other ninety-eight percent of the time it’s off course.
+But it gets to its destination because during the flight it is constantly correcting its heading, returning to the heading that gets it to its destination.
 That’s what Lent is about.
-Frequently, and probably not frequently enough, I ask myself: Where am I going in life?
+Sometimes, and probably not frequently enough, I ask myself: Where am I going in life?
 What course am I on?
-It’s an opportunity to repent, to get back on course, to reorient myself to the will of the God who has a purpose for my life.
+It’s an opportunity to get back on course, to reorient myself to the will of the God.

 And then there’s the third R, renewing.
 Despite the Latin theology so prevalent in our culture, we’re not broken, fallen sinners who need to be redeemed and restored to a relationship with God.
 We’re spiritually hungry, starving people who need to choose a more nourishing spiritual diet and be renewed in our relationship with God.
 Someone described it this way:

-The imposed ashes and the spoken reminder, “You are dust, and to dust you shall return,” are simply reminders that we are human, that our days are numbered and will come to an end, and that in the meantime we have some hard and beautiful choices to make about where we are going and what we will invest ourselves in along the journey.
+The ashes of Ash Wednesday are simply reminders that we are human, that our days are numbered and will come to an end, and that in the meantime we have some hard and beautiful choices to make about where we’re going and what we will invest ourselves in along the way.